 The web is a visual place, of that there is no doubt.
 Did you know there are currently more than 100 million active Pinterest users?
 That’s a lot of people pinning and sharing their favorite photos.

-Whether you have a blog or an online store, gorgeously enticing pictures make the difference.
+Whether you have a blog or an online store, gorgeously enticing pictures can make a significant difference between a successful or a dud marketing campaign.
 They help drive traffic to your site and encourage visitors, spend more time and even buy stuff!
 But in the excitement to fill your blog posts and website with beautiful imagery, make sure you stay out of trouble.